airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 According to Ouellette, HUMINT collectors must identify individuals with intelligence value in the local populace and track routine travelers in order to build efficient operations and gather information from areas inaccessible to friendly forces [^Ouellette].

+In HUMINT you may also use this to elicit information from a human source[^DoS].

 ## What is HUMINT?

 HUMINT involves collecting information through direct contact with individuals.
 It can be: